matn7/CS-Notes/src/main/java/basic_java/hearts/EXCEPTIONS.md

 - The class and method names in the stack frames are the internal names for the classes and methods.
 You will need to recognize the following unusual cases:
     - A nested or inner class will look like "OuterClass$InnerClass".
-    - An anonymous inner class will look like "OuterClass$1", "OuterClass$2", etcetera.
+    - An anonymous inner class will look like "OuterClass$1", "OuterClass$2", etc.
     - When code in a constructor, instance field initializer or an instance initializer block is being executed, the method name will be "".
     - When code in a static field initializer or static initializer block is being executed, the method name will be ""